-6.25 Cortex-R4 Central Processing Unit (CPU) Debug
+6.30 Cortex-R4F Central Processing Unit (CPU) Debug and Trace

-The Hercules platform supports CPU debugcompliant to the ARM® CoreSight standard.
+The Hercules platform supports CPU debug and trace compliant to the ARM® CoreSight standard.
 Each CoreSight element is accessible over a memory-mapped debug bus, which can be accessed by the CPU or the JTAG port.
-The CPU debug logic includes an independent debug bus master (AHB-AP), and the debug unit inside the CPU.
+The CPU debug and trace logic includes an independent debug bus master (AHB-AP), and the debug unit inside the CPU, and the embedded trace macrocell (ETM-R4).
 These modules are not recommended to be used during safety critical operation and safety mechanisms are in place to disable this logic.